HOOU-TUHH/Pontifex-Hugo/README.md

 git clone git@collaborating.tuhh.de:hoou-an-der-tuhh-projekte/pontifex/pontifex-hugo.git
 ```
 Follow the instructions on https://docs.docker.com/get-docker/ to install Docker on your machine.
+Note that the process below for building the Pontifex project needs to be repeated each time you modify the source files of your webpage.

 ### Building the Docker image locally and building the HUGO project